Jamonygr/azure-network-lab/wiki/modules/paas.md

 # PaaS modules

 ## storage-account

-Creates a storage account with public network access disabled by default.
+- Standard LRS storage account with TLS 1.2 enforced.
+- Public network access is disabled by default.
+- Name uses a deterministic prefix plus a random suffix.

 ## private-endpoint

-Creates a private endpoint for the storage account and links to private DNS zones.
+- Creates a private endpoint for the storage account (blob).
+- Adds a private DNS zone group when zone IDs are provided.

+## Notes

+- Public access can only be enabled if explicitly allowed.
+- Private endpoints live in the Spoke1 `PrivateEndpointSubnet`.